itmaxxx/mern-link-shortener/README.md

 # Hi there :)

-This is test MERN application.
+So, I created MERN app, following tutorial.

 ## Setup

-1. Create config file in `config` folder called `default.js`
+1. Create `default.js` in `/config`
 1. Put something like
 `{
     "port": 5000,